 The Roxanne-Ryan Saga.

 So, I watched it.
 I first watched the play-fight.
 Then I found another clip of the play-fight slowed down.
-I then came across the reaction of Roxanne Pallett in the diary room afterwards and watched that.
+I then came across the reaction of Roxanne Pallett in the diary room afterward and watched that.
 And then I watched Big Brother myself.
 The one where Roxanne tells the boys what happened and reenacts what Ryan supposedly did to her, plus the devastating effect the entire thing had on him.
 Seeing Ryan cry in the diary room was really heartbreaking.

 I don’t really understand why anyone would want to lie about [embellish/exaggerate] an “unprovoked” attack that included “repeated punching” when said incident was recorded for the entire world to see?
 And I’m assuming these ‘celebrities’ know and understand that they are being recorded all of the time.
 She even mentioned it — “house under surveillance”.
 She signed a contract, didn’t she?
 To the tune of £750k or so I read.
 That’s quite a fee.
 To be fair, she’s quite the actress.